HomeTrue North Blog

 13. Ecomuseum Zoo

-Discover the beauty of Quebec's wildlife at Ecomuseum Zoo, located on the western tip of Montreal island.
+Discover the beauty of Quebec's wildlife at Ecomuseum Zoo, located on the western tip of Montreal island and only a 25-minute drive from downtown.
 This unique zoo showcases the animals and plants native to Quebec.
 Visitors can explore the zoo's habitats and learn about the conservation efforts to protect these species.

 Getting to Ecomuseum Zoo is easy as it is accessible by public transportation, car or bike.
 The zoo is open every day of the year, with different timings depending on the season.
 Admission fees vary depending on the age and type of ticket.
 Visitors can spend around 2-3 hours exploring the zoo.